Japan crisis

 Japan Prayer

 Earthquakes are not unusual in Yokohama, Japan or in Tokyo.
 If fact, a big one has been predicted for years and people in the area have been living with the knowledge that a very big one could hit the area anytime.
 All Japanese are aware of that, including myself, but who would have thought that we’d experience it?
-Rocking my world It happened when I was visiting my mother in Yokohama on Friday afternoon.
-She lives in an assisted living community near my sister’s home and her room is on … [Read more...]
+Rocking my world It happened when I was visiting my mother in … [Read more...]

 Like Japan, let’s junk new nukes